The Best Easy Blueberry Cobbler

 - Sugar — Granulated sugar adds the sweet flavor to the berries.

-- Butter — This is going to keep our cobbler from sticking, but also add amazing flavor to our blueberry dessert.
+- Unsalted Butter — This is going to keep our cobbler from sticking, but also add amazing flavor to our blueberry dessert.

 - Homemade Batter — Some cobbler recipes use premade mixes–but this super simple batter is made with sugar, flour, salt, milk and baking powder.
 It’s a mixture between a sponge cake and a butter cake.
 Certainly no dry cobbler here!